 Parker Lyon, St. Thomas, Overland Park

-Acolytes: Youth are needed to be acolytes at the convention opening Eucharist on Friday morning at the Convention Hotel.
+Acolytes: Youth are needed to be acolytes at the convention opening Eucharist on Friday afternoon at the Cathedral.

-Compline: Youth offer our traditional youth event Compline service on Friday night after the banquet.
+Compline: Every-other-year, youth offer our traditional youth event Compline service on Friday night after the banquet.
+In 2017, Campus Ministries will be leading Compline but may ask for assistance from the youth.

 When: Friday, October 20, 3 pm – Saturday, October 21, 2017, 4 pm